Beef Cattle

 In May of 2019, Matt went on a 10 day Young Cattleman's Conference tour, hosted by NCBA and sponsored by Iowa Cattlemen's Association, spanning over three stops including Denver, Colorado, Chicago Illinois, and Washington, D.C..
 This trip was a collaboration of understanding the beef industry on a national level, including cattle production, processing and legislative action that directly affects the beef industry.

-Spring Valley Ranch takes raising cattle seriously and has become a member of the Iowa Cattlemen's Association.
+Spring Valley Ranch takes raising cattle seriously and are active members of the Iowa Cattlemen's Association.
 You can find their link to their website by going to https://www.iacattlemen.org/.
 You can also find them on Facebook at Iowa Cattlemen's Association.

 This is a great association that has a presence of approximately 10,000 membership which collectively provides Iowa cattle producers a voice on different levels of legislative platforms as well as education opportunities.